 Is it safe to drink water from your motorhome water tank?

 This is a topic which divides opinions massively.
 Many people only use the water straight from their tanks for showers/ cooking etc, preferring to either filter the water before drinking or boiling it for hot drinks.
-(This personal filter is a great idea.)
+Here are some options for filtered water:

-Others are quite happy that it’s ok to drink and don’t pay it two minds.
+Others are quite happy that it’s ok to drink and don’t worry about it at all.

-Personally, we use our motorhome water tank for showers, teeth cleaning and washing up, but use additional water filtered from our Lifesaver Jerrycan to drink from, even when we’re going to boil it in the kettle.
+Personally, I do drink from the water tank as I now have an inline filter in the cold line fitted (so I don’t drink anything from the water heater!), but for many years we only used our motorhome water tank for showers, teeth cleaning and washing up and used a Lifesaver Jerrycan to drink from, even when we’re going to boil it in the kettle.